Website logo cars for beginners

 Engine oil is probably the most important fluid in your car, it lubricates all of the internal components to keep them operating as they should with as little friction as possible.
 Oil also helps cool your engine, helps prevent corrosion and helps to clean your engine.
 So it’s important that, in return, you keep the oil clean.

-Changing your engine oil should be done every 5,000 to 7,500 miles, so says EliteGarages.
-Your owner’s manual may stipulate an exact milage of which to change your oil, if so, that number should be followed.
+EliteGarages recommends changing your engine oil every 5,000 to 7,500 miles.
+Your owner’s manual may stipulate an exact mileage at which to change your oil; if so, follow that number.

-You can check your engine oil level with the dip stick, unless you have a BMW, who decided electronically measuring the oil level is a better idea – it’s not.
+You can check your engine oil level with the dip stick unless you have a BMW, which decided electronically measuring the oil level is a better idea—it’s not.

-There are also things you should look out for when changing your oil, the consistency, colour, and whether or not there are shiny metal shards in the oil as it is drained.
-All of these signs can point to a serious engine problem, and you should take your car to a mechanic as soon as possible.
-Not before putting more oil in, of course.
+You should also look out for things when changing your oil, such as the consistency, colour, and whether or not there are shiny metal shards in the oil as it is drained.
+All of these signs can point to a serious engine problem, and you should take your car to a mechanic as soon as possible—not before putting more oil in, of course.

-When you change the oil, it’s also a good idea to change the oil filter along with it.
+When you change the oil, it’s also a good idea to change the oil filter.
 A top tip for changing oil filters, make sure you lubricate the rim of the oil filter before installing it, it makes it far easier to remove next time.

 car maintenance for beginners - check and change engine oil